What are the best solar panels for your home?

 Are you a meticulous number cruncher who breaks out the spreadsheet whenever you’re planning a big product purchase?

-So which are the best solar panels for your home?
-That depends on what matters most to you, so this article will look at four different factors: warranty, reliability, thermal performance, and overall efficiency.
+To really answer the question, this article will look at four different factors: warranty, reliability, thermal performance, and overall efficiency.

 Right off the bat, we’ll mention two things that I’ve written separate articles about recently: warranty and reliability.